Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 Just one of these collars will provide 8 months of protection, which is much better for your budget than having to buy a topical treatment, like Frontline, every month.
 I also love that you get the flea and tick protection that your dog needs without the greasy mess of topical treatments.

-Bayer Seresto Flea and Tick CollarOne thing to keep in mind is that if your dog swims once per month or more, it will reduce the effectiveness of his collar.
+Seresto Large Dog Vet-Recommended Flea & Tick Treatment & Prevention Collar for Dogs Over 18 lbs. | 8 Months Protection One thing to keep in mind is that if your dog swims once per month or more, it will reduce the effectiveness of his collar.
 This is not something that is widely advertised by the company, but I found the information in the insert that comes with the collar.
-For dogs that swim at least once per month, flea protection is reduced to 5 months and tick control is reduced to 7 months.
+For dogs that swim at least once per month, flea protection is reduced to 5 months, and tick control is reduced to 7 months.

-This quick release feature is an important safety feature – you should not buy a flea collar that doesn't offer it!
+This quick-release feature is an important safety feature – you should not buy a flea collar that doesn't offer it!

-While it is certainly one of the best flea and tick treatment for dogs, this collar also uses dangerous chemicals to control pests.
+While it is certainly one of the best flea and tick treatments for dogs, this collar also uses dangerous chemicals to control pests.
 The active ingredients are flumethrin and imidacloprid.
 Again, you'll find a long list of ingredients in this collar that you can't pronounce.

 Another drawback to this collar is its cost.
 You need to remember that it offers months of protection, not just weeks.
 One Seresto collar for a dog weighing more than 18 pounds, you'll spend $74.78 at online retailers like Amazon.
-This is pretty expensive for a flea collar, but if you do the mat it's just over $9 per month for flea and tick prevention.
+This is pretty expensive for a flea collar, but if you do the mat, it's just over $9 per month for flea and tick prevention.

 Frontline and the Seresto collar don't make the top of my list because of the chemicals they contain and the health risks they pose to dogs.
 So, which product did I choose as the best flea and tick treatment for dogs?
 Let's find out!